Financial resources

 Confirmation or Verification of Enrolment (COE/VOE)

 If you are a full-time (or part-time in some provinces) student requiring confirmation of enrolment or deferral of interest forms, the request must be made before you are mid-way through your courses.
 Out-of-province students must provide us with their provincial documents if required.
-A verification of enrolment form (VOE) can also be provided for health insurance benefits, childcare subsidy, travel or bank discounts and other benefits.
+An AU verification of enrolment form (VOE) can also be provided for health insurance benefits, childcare subsidies, travel or bank discounts, and other benefits.

 Tuition receipts

-When you register in a course, you are issued a confirmation letter that indicates, among other details, the student fees paid.
+When you register for a course, you are issued a confirmation letter that indicates, among other details, the student fees paid.
 Receipts for payment of fees are not issued unless requested.

 If you require a receipt for reimbursement purposes or fees other than those listed in the confirmation letter, you must submit a separate request when you register or contact the cashier/accounts receivable assistant (1-800-788-9041 ext.
 6129).